 The Bottom Line

-The paradox of service - that long interactions tend to spiral into longer interactions - is not an insurmountable obstacle.
+The paradox of service - that long transactions tend to spiral into longer transactions - is not an insurmountable obstacle.
 It's a leverage point that can be used to dramatically improve service operations, once properly understood.

-By focusing on the small percentage of interactions that consume a disproportionate amount of resources, you can unlock significant improvements in efficiency and customer satisfaction.
-This isn't about working faster or pushing staff harder; it's about working smarter, understanding the true nature of service interactions, and designing systems that address the root causes of time-intensive cases.
+By focusing on the small percentage of transactions that consume a disproportionate amount of resources, you can unlock significant improvements in efficiency and customer satisfaction.
+This isn't about working faster or pushing staff harder; it's about working smarter, understanding the true nature of service transactions, and designing systems that address the root causes of time-intensive cases.

 In a world where customer expectations are constantly rising, and resources are often constrained, this insight offers a path to delivering better service without increasing costs.
 It's a paradigm shift that challenges our intuitions but offers immense rewards for those willing to embrace it.